Configuring SSL authentication on a Failover Manager cluster v4

-The following steps enable SSL authentication for Failover Manager.
-Note that all connecting clients will be required to use SSL authentication when connecting to any database server within the cluster; you will be required to modify the connection methods currently used by existing clients.
+You can enable SSL authentication for Failover Manager.
+All connecting clients are required to use SSL authentication when connecting to any database server in the cluster.
+You must modify the connection methods currently used by existing clients.

-To enable SSL on a Failover Manager cluster, you must:
+To enable SSL on a Failover Manager cluster:

 server.keyfile in the

-datadirectory (under your Advanced Server installation).
-You can purchase a certificate signed by an authority, or create your own self-signed certificate.
-For information about creating a self-signed certificate, see the PostgreSQL core documentation at:
+datadirectory under your EDB Postgres Advanced Server installation.
+You can purchase a certificate signed by an authority or create your own self-signed certificate.
+For information about creating a self-signed certificate, see the PostgreSQL core documentation.

-postgresql.conffile on each database within the Failover Manager cluster, enabling SSL:
+postgresql.conffile on each database in the Failover Manager cluster, enabling SSL:

 pg_hba.conffile on each node of the Failover Manager cluster, adding the following line to the beginning of the file:

-The line instructs the server to reject any connections that are not using SSL authentication; this enforces SSL authentication for any connecting clients.
-For information about modifying the pg_hba.conf file, see the PostgreSQL core documentation at:
+The line instructs the server to reject any connections that aren't using SSL authentication.
+This enforces SSL authentication for any connecting clients.
+For information about modifying the

 $JAVA_HOMEis the home directory of your Java installation.